MuchammadSobrun/Serial-comunication-test-PC-to-Aduino/README.md

 - Click open file
 - Find the folder that you have been saved serial comunications test RS48 project.
 - file name: serial comunications test RS48.vbproj

+Programming of this user interface based on Visual Basic language.